ninoNinkovic/LiveStamps/README.md

 ####Features:

   * Insert self updating tags into docblock headers
+  * User defineable, automatic menu generation so you dont have to memorize a million keyboard shortcuts
   * Background highlighting, outlining, and guttermarking of livestamps. (each one is optional)
   * Go beyond simple metadata, perform conversions, arithmetic or inject code snippets.
   * Timezone support, with DST